dxatscale/sfpowerscripts/README.md

 - All commands are enabled with statsD, for collecting metrics about your pipeline

-The project supports the following targets at the moment
-- <b>SFDX CLI Plugin</b> that can be deployed in any CI/CD system, The plugin is available [here](https://www.npmjs.com/package/@dxatscale/sfpowerscripts)
+The project is delivered as a <b>SFDX CLI Plugin</b> that can be deployed in any CI/CD system, The plugin is available [here](https://www.npmjs.com/package/@dxatscale/sfpowerscripts)
-- <b>Azure Pipelines</b> through a native extension.
-More details on the extension is available [here](https://github.com/Accenture/sfpowerscripts/tree/develop/packages/azpipelines)

 #### Motivation

 - Using sfdx-cli commands are relatively simple, however additional scripts are required to parse the JSON output, set it to environment variables etc

-- Additonal scripts are needed to integrate with a Continous Build system's native dashboards or features.
-For eg: In the case of Azure Pipelines, integrating with Test Reports etc
+- Need for artifact driven build system for package based development models especially on complex and large programs

-- Providing additional functionality that is either not supported by the sfdx-cli, such as building a package only if its changed or skip installation if its.already installed in th org
+- Providing additional functionality that is either not supported by the sfdx-cli, such as data packages or automatically understanding tests in a given package

-- Ease of use, one should not be spending too much time building a pipeline.
+- Ease of use, one should not be spending too much time scripting a pipeline.

 #### History